Porsche 911 (997): Second phase (997.2; 2009–2013)

 Production of the 997 Gen II model began in late 2008.
 Initially available models included coupé and cabriolet versions of the Carrera, Carrera 4, Carrera S and Carrera 4S.
 Pricing was increased from the 997 Gen I; the base Carrera model was set to start at US$76,300 for North American buyers.

 On 6 June 2008, these changes to the Porsche 911 were revealed on the Porsche website.
 The Turbo was not revealed until the Frankfurt Motor Show in September, thereafter the Turbo-based GT2 received the updated changes.

+In 2009, Porsche introduced 997.2 Carrera 4S Pon Edition as a tribute of 60 years of partnership between Porsche and Pon's Automobielhandel.
+The car was available only in Netherlands as Coupe and Cabriolet.
+The body was painted in Diamond Black color.
+On the back, there's no Carrera 4S badging, just a big Porsche lettering.
+The car also has Dark grey rims and Sport exhaust system.
+Just 15 coupes and 15 cabriolets were made.

+In 2011, Porsche showed 911 Carrera 4S Porsche Centrum Gelderland Edition.
+Porsche only sold this edition in Netherlands, among which were 2 Coupes, 2 Cabriolets and 1 Targa.
+The paintjob was done in Slate Metallic color.
+The interior was done in Cocoa leather.
+Also car has a Sport Exhaust system.